KirillCheremisin/KirillCheremisin.github.io/about.md

 Hi there!
 Call me Kirill.

 I develop something on NAV 2018.
+As a specialist a decided to further - now I am interested in processes and inner automation.
+No doubt, NAV Developmnt is a number one issue, but it's not enougth.

 <h3>Area of interests</h3>
 - System analysis;
 - Development practices (DevOps, QA);
+- Development processes/frameworks/lifecycles;
 - Programming;
-- DevOps;
 - Working with somebody smarter than me;
+- Reading books;
 - Martial arts.

 On the pages you can find my articles and some information about me.